aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-funnel-charts-powerpoint-aspose-slides-java/_index.md

 }
 ```

-**Explanation**: This code removes any pre-existing data from the funnel chart by clearing its categories and series.
+**Explanation**: This code removes any pre‑existing data from the funnel chart by clearing its categories and series.

 ### Feature 4: Setting Up Chart Data Workbook (H2)